slatedocs/slate/source/includes/models/user-created.md

 ```

 ## TimeWindow
 A TimeWindow describes the time constraint to make the delivery. e.g. the working hours of the customer.
+Foxtrot will try to help the driver arrive inside a TimeWindow.
+Keep in mind, the TimeWindow Collection for each waypoint must be at least 4hrs 30min in duration, and each TimeWindow cannot be shorter than 3hrs.

 | Field                     | Type                             | Required | Description
 |---------------------------|----------------------------------|----------|------------